 Please check the information about computer and internet requirements.

 Online learning can be lonely.
 You do not meet fellow students or tutors face-to-face, so you will have to be prepared for independent study.
 We will offer support and contacts online as well as a clear timetable for study, but the onus is on you to be a mature, independent student.

 Are you prepared for online learning - and do you have the time?

 Learning online may be a new experience for you, and it is important to spend a few minutes thinking about some of the challenges you will face.

 Remember – the most successful online learners have a regular routine in which they set aside a specific time each week for studying and arrange to have no interruptions.

 Although everyone learns at a different speed, it is important to remember that the modules/units offered through Public Health U are at the Masters' level and requires a considerable time commitment.
-You should allow at least 10 hours a week over the course of a semester for a module/unit and more at the time of assignment writing.
+You should allow at least 12 hours a week over during a semester for each module you are enrolled in.

 As a student with the MPH program, you will learn through reading learning resources, reflecting on how they apply in your country, and sharing your reflections with expert tutors and other students.
 For people who are new to online learning, it is worth thinking about how you will tell friends/family.